 Join us on Monday, October 29th was we welcome Robert Ernest Hubbard to our round table to discuss his new book Major General Israel Putnum: Hero of the American Revolution.
 Our meeting place is now Scoogi’s Italian Resturant at 738 Bethlehem Pike in Flourtown.
 Feel free to arrive early and eat in the back room where our meetings are held.
 A short business meeting will start around 7:15pm.
 The presentation will start at 7:30pm.
 We encourage you to join our membership for the very small and reasonable tax deductible amount of $25.
 If you pay after 12/31/2018, the dues go up to $30 per person.
 Don’t forget to our book raffle too.
 Each meeting we raffle off a number of American Revolutionary themed books.
-You need to write your name “legibly” on any dollar bill, and then submit that at the meeting.
-We do draw multiple winners each meeting.
+You can purchase tickets for the book raffle, $1 per ticket, or $5 for 6 tickets.
+They money raises goes to pay the room fee and speaker expenses.

 With the coming of peace, Putnam returned to farming and also operated a tavern.
 He took part in the developing conflict between England and the Colonies, helping organize the Sons of Liberty in 1765.
 He participated in the political life of Connecticut as a representative to the General Assembly in 1766 and 1767.
 In 1774 he headed the local Committee of Correspondence and accepted appointment as lieutenant colonel of a regiment of Connecticut militia.
 When the fighting began in the spring of 1775, Putnam entered active service and in June was appointed by the Continental Congress one of the four major generals under George Washington’s command.
 It was he who reportedly gave the command “Don’t fire until you see the whites of their eyes” at the Battle of Bunker Hill.